Tuatha Dé Danann

 The private academic site *selgā (in German and English) is a catalogue of primary source materials for Celtic studies, providing links to many online resources (as well as printed ones) and is well worth visiting.
 Mary Jones is another well regarded Celtic site, though one aimed at a more general audience with a very wide range of out-of-copyright translations of Irish myths and sagas presented in scholarly form.
 Somewhat populist in places, and given to occasional bouts of Celtic romanticism, it nevertheless remains a good starting point for a tentative reader.

 From a very different angle, but one focused much more on interpreting Irish (or more particularly Scottish) Mythology, is the website Tairis.
-It’s something of an unexpected delight since it represents one person’s personal interest in “Celtic Reconstructionism”, usually a sure sign of trouble.
-However here it has managed to achieve a remarkable degree of scholarly thought and contains some genuinely useful summaries of modern academic opinion.
-Fun, well written and intelligent, a careful reading makes it highly useful.
+It’s something of an unexpected delight since it represents one person’s interest or belief in “Celtic Reconstructionism”, usually something of a warning sign.
+However on Tairis it has achieved a remarkable degree of scholarly thought and the website contains some genuinely useful summaries of modern academic opinion.
+Fun, well written and above all intelligent, a careful reading makes it a great resource.

 In a similar vein is the collaborative effort represented by Land, Sea and Sky.
-At first glance it may seem like another “neo-pagan” site but like Tairis there is more of the enquiring scholar here than the born-again-druid.
-It contains lots of useful information, much of it remarkably free of mystical nonsense, and is a very useful primer for Celtic Mythology in general, even if some of the conclusions in the articles go too far in their suggested interpretations based upon the evidence available.
+At first glance it may seem like another “neo-pagan” site but as with Tairis there is more of the enquiring scholar here than the born-again-druid.
+It contains lots of useful information, much of it remarkably free of mystical nonsense, and is a very useful primer for Celtic Mythology in general, even if some of the articles go too far in their suggested interpretations based upon the evidence available.

-All these sites contain very useful links to other generally quality web sites, as well as bibliographical guides.
+All these sites contain important links to other quality web sites, as well as bibliographical guides.
 For more on Irish language resources please visit here.

 Leaving aside the general name of Sí, or the many names of particular Síthe mentioned as being located in Ireland (and Scotland, the Isle of Man and elsewhere), a large number of titles, poetical and descriptive, existed for the Otherworld.
 They referred to the Sí as a whole or particular regions or aspects of the Otherworld.
 The most important were: